ardiebarrys/ardiebarrys.github.io/_pages/biography.md

   <div class="bio-inline-quote">
     <blockquote>
-      “Absence of evidence is not evidence of absence.
-For me, the most important scientific questions often begin where existing evidence becomes incomplete, uncertain, or overlooked.”
+      "Absence of evidence is not evidence of absence.
+For me, the most important scientific questions often begin where existing evidence becomes incomplete, uncertain, or overlooked."
     </blockquote>
     <cite>Ardie Barry Sailis (2026)</cite>
   </div>